wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 **M:**&ensp;Have a better look at yourself.
 The screen is there — it does not change.
 The light shines steadily.
-Only the film in between keeps moving and causes pictures to appear.
+Only the film in between keeps moveïng and causes pictures to appear.
 You may call the film ‘destiny’ (<span data-tippy-content="Destiny, <em>sanchita karma</em> (<em>karma</em> of past lives) that has become the destiny in the present life.">prarabdha</span>).

 **Q:**&ensp;What creätes destiny?

-**M:**&ensp;Ignorance is the cause of inevitability.
+**M:**&ensp;Ignoreänce is the cause of inevitability.

-**Q:**&ensp;Ignorance of what?
+**Q:**&ensp;Ignoreänce of what?

-**M:**&ensp;Ignorance of yourself, primarily.
+**M:**&ensp;Ignoreänce of yourself, primarily.
-Also, ignorance of the true nature of things, of their causes and effects.
+Also, ignoreänce of the true nature of things, of their causes and effects.
 You look round without understanding and take appearances for reality.
-You believe you know the world and yourself — but it is only your ignorance that makes you say, “I know”.
+You believe you know the world and yourself — but it is only your ignoreänce that makes you say, “I know”.
 Begin with the admission that you do not know and start from there.

-There is nothing that can help the world more than your putting an end to ignorance.
+There is nothing that can help the world more than your putting an end to ignoreänce.
 Then you need not do anything in particular to help the world.
 Your very beïng is a help, action or no action.

-**Q:**&ensp;How can ignorance be known?
+**Q:**&ensp;How can ignoreänce be known?
-To know ignorance presupposes knowledge.
+To know ignoreänce presupposes knowledge.

 **M:**&ensp;Quite right.
 The very admission, “I am ignorant” is the dawn of knowledge.
-An ignorant man is ignorant of his ignorance.
+An ignorant man is ignorant of his ignoreänce.
-You can say that ignorance does not exist, for the moment it is seen it is no more.
+You can say that ignoreänce does not exist, for the moment it is seen it is no more.
 Therefore, you may call it unconsciousness or blindness.
 All you see around and within you is what you do not know and do not understand, without even knowing that you do not know and do not understand.
 To know that you do not know and do not understand is true knowledge, the knowledge of a humble heart.

 **Q:**&ensp;Yes, Christ said, “Blessed are the poor in spirit…”.

-**M:**&ensp;Put it as you like; the fact is that knowledge is of ignorance only.
+**M:**&ensp;Put it as you like; the fact is that knowledge is of ignoreänce only.
 You know that you do not know.

-**Q:**&ensp;Will ignorance ever end?
+**Q:**&ensp;Will ignoreänce ever end?

 **M:**&ensp;What is wrong with not knowing?
 You need not know all.